 First Time in San Diego: Arriving on a Tour

 Signing up for a guided tour greatly benefits the first-time visitors of San Diego who neither drive nor have any ideas what to do in the city.
 The tours surely have their own flaws and limitation.
-Yet they make things easier and come in handy especially during your fist visit to San Diego.
+Yet they make things easier and come in handy during your very first trip to San Diego.

 How to Get Around San Diego